trothr/best/SSH.md

 Unlike PuTTY, the SSH client in the OpenSSH package does not provide terminal emulation.
 It runs within a command shell by way of whatever terminal emulator you choose.
 The `ssh` command provides a powerful means of connecting and also of scripting.
+Some variations of the `ssh` command include ...

+    ssh remotehost
+    ssh remoteuser@remotehost
+    ssh -l remoteuser remotehost

-All three of these SSH clients can forward a TCP port from the remote (server) to the local (client) end, or vice versa.
+All of the SSH clients mentioned can forward a TCP port from the remote (server) to the local (client) end, or vice versa.
 Both can forward X11 traffic.
 Both can forward SSH agent service.

 Of the three, the OpenSSH client program `ssh` is the most powerful for automation and scripting.
 The `ssh` command underpins the `scp`